RoySegall/gizra.com/src/_posts/2017-07-20-yesod-forms-restful.md

 As you can see, the return value is now wrapped with a `Handler`.
 Without getting into scary words like Monad and IO, it's enough to understand that by simply having this `Handler` in place, means our function is now capable to interact with our HTTP requests, user session, DB, etc'.

 And indeed, on the first line we do a count query, to return all the items that already have the given price.
-Again, talking about type safety, this query isn't just a regukar query.
+Again, talking about type safety, this query isn't just a regular query.
 It's a type-safe query, that will not compile if we give it wrong values.

-That `ItemPrice`
+Lets go over `insertItem`:

+`validateNoExistingPrice` will return us for example `[ Left "Price already exist" ] :: [Handler (Either Text Int)]`.

 <!-- more -->